apache/kyuubi/docs/client/jdbc/kyuubi_jdbc.rst

 Registering the Driver Class
 ----------------------------

-Before connecting to your data, you must register the JDBC Driver class for your application.
+Before connecting to your data, you must register the JDBC Driver class ``org.apache.kyuubi.jdbc.KyuubiHiveDriver`` for your application.

-- org.apache.kyuubi.jdbc.KyuubiHiveDriver
-- org.apache.kyuubi.jdbc.KyuubiDriver (Deprecated)

-The following sample code shows how to use the `java.sql.DriverManager`_ class to establish a connection for JDBC:
+The following sample code shows how to use the `DriverManager`_ class to establish a connection for JDBC:

 .. code-block:: java

-   private static Connection connectViaDM() throws Exception {
+   private static Connection newKyuubiConnection() throws Exception {
-      Connection connection = null;
-      connection = DriverManager.getConnection(CONNECTION_URL);
+      Connection connection = DriverManager.getConnection(CONNECTION_URL);
       return connection;
    }